 So why is this such a great technology?
 No supporting structure is needed!
 The un-sintered powder is the supporting material.
 This allows for complex designs, and even interlinking and moving parts.
 Have a look at the following video to get a better idea about how it works:

 Other materials such as Steel, and High-Detail Stainless Steel also rely on powder, but are not laser sintered.
 Instead, a binder is used to “glue” parts together.
 We refer to this technology as “Powder- & Binder-based 3D Printing”.

 The starting process of this technology is quite similar to Laser Sintering: a roller puts a thin layer of powder on a platform.
 However, instead of a laser beam, a special print head places a binding agent at specific points, printing a thin layer of your model that is able to bind to subsequent layers.
 This process is then repeated over and over again until your model is complete.

-Since your model was only ‘glued’ together, some post processing is necessary with this 3D printing technology.
-The exact post-processing steps heavily depend on the material: Multicolor models get a bath in superglue, Ceramic prints are put in a drying oven and fired several times, High-Detail Stainless Steel and Stainless Steel objects are placed in an oven for fusing.
-Stainless Steel models are additionally infused with Bronze for extra strength.
+Since your model was only ‘glued’ together, some post-processing is necessary with this 3D printing technology.
+The exact post-processing steps heavily depend on the material.
+For example, High-Detail Stainless Steel and Steel objects are placed in an oven for fusing.
+Steel models are additionally infused with Bronze for extra strength.